reflexcameras/reflexcamera/FTKit2.md

 ---

 #### Battery waterproofing
 The following bags have been used to quickly and easily waterproof batteries in the field.
-More waterproof robust options are likely to exist.
+Dedicated fully waterproof options are likely to exist but are not included here - reflect on what conditions the battery will be left in.

 | Waterproofing                                                                    | Application               | Installation                | Link                                                                                                       | 2024 Price   |
 |-------------------------------------------------------------------------------|--------------------------|----------------------------|------------------------------------------------------------------------------------------------------------|-------------|